Foundations in Data Science Bootcamp

 - Identify current trends in big data analytics.

-Dr. Tamer Abdou is an Assistant Director of Data Science at The Chang School at Ryerson University.
+Dr. Tamer Abdou is an Assistant Program Director of Data Science at The Chang School at Ryerson University.
 Tamer's primary research area is software engineering, where he mines historical project data and applies artificial intelligence and statistical analysis techniques.
 His aspiration is to build a pragmatic solution that enables practitioners and researchers to improve and optimize software process quality through an affordable amount of resources.
 Some of Tamer's research has been conducted in collaboration with industrial sectors and/or adopted by companies such as Mozilla Corporation and IBM CAS Canada.
 Tamer holds his doctoral degree in Computer Science from Concordia University.

 Visit Tamer on Google Scholar for an overview of his recent publications.